Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 You may learn to override your emotional responses, or look to others to define what’s real or valid.

-It often carries into adulthood—shaping how you trust yourself, interpret relationships, and make sense of your own needs.
+That confusion doesn’t just stay in childhood.
+It often carries into adulthood, shaping how you trust yourself, interpret relationships, and make sense of your own needs.

 In that kind of environment, adapting wasn’t a choice.
 It was a way of maintaining connection and emotional safety.